-Best Touch Bar apps for MacBook Pro
+Touch Bar on MacBook Pro can be very useful with the right apps, like these

-What are the best Touch Bar apps for the new MacBook Pro?

-The new MacBook Pro's Touch Bar is a fascinating and game-changing new feature that allows you to interact with your MacBook like never before.
+The MacBook Pro's Touch Bar is a fascinating feature that allows you to interact with your MacBook like never before.
 You'll be able to use it for all manner of built-in apps, but there will be a ton of third-party apps with Touch Bar support as well!

 Here are the best apps with Touch Bar support so far!